-At NutriBullet we understand the importance of safeguarding our customers' personal information.
-We are writing to inform you of a security incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+New Horizons Medical, Inc. ("New Horizons") is committed to protecting the confidentiality and security of the information we maintain.
+We are writing to inform you about a data security incident that may have involved unauthorized access to some patient information.
+This letter explains the incident, the measures that have been taken, and some steps you can take in response to protect your information.